-Also known as the “Dreadlords” or “Dread Lords of Bronze”.
+Also known as the “Bronzelords”, “Dreadlords” or “Dread Lords of Bronze”.
 The Lords of Bronze refers the the matriarchs and patriarchs of several clans of what was then known as Bronzemen.
-These people had a unique faith, culture, and practices – having risen deep in what is now known as the eastern heartlands.
+In truth, their name came from outside their culture.
+What they called themselves has no 100% accurate translation, and combines language with sound and supposedly some eye expression.
+These people had a unique faith (dead now; called Rempheros), culture, and practices – having risen deep in what is now known as the eastern heartlands.
 Bronze as a sacred metal to them, and while they did use iron and steel, nearly every weapon and armor was made of bronze.
 They had secret knowledge (a ‘spark’ of bronze) of fabricating their bronze items which made them stronger, and when fighting against steel, the damage to their weapons and armor was said to ‘heal’.
 They were all said to be witches and warlocks, versed in the way of the elemental and beast.
 They had secret ways of training animals that made them deadly opponents – they would arm bears, elk, and others to fight beside themselves.Bronzelands

 DESCRIPTION: average 5’6″, 130# (muscular), red and brown hair, brown, green, and yellow eyes

 > Despite it thought to be just a cultural fancy to paint themselves that way, the Bronzemen were actually of a bronze hued skin color.